 It’s safe to say that the Maze Runner franchise is not one of infinite originality or quality.
-The original film as a standalone is actually quite a pulsating and intriguing watch, but from there, the film takes a turn for the worse, ending in the same fate as Hunger Games and Divergent, just becoming a semi-political teen thriller.
+The original film as a standalone is actually quite a pulsating and intriguing watch, but from there, the series takes a turn for the worse, ending in the same fate as Hunger Games and Divergent, just becoming a semi-political teen thriller.

-The Death Cure, the final installment in the trilogy, picks up just a few months after the Scorch Trials, with the gang hunting down lost member Minho (Ki Hong Lee).
+The Death Cure, the final instalment in the trilogy, picks up just a few months after the Scorch Trials, with the gang hunting down lost member Minho (Ki Hong Lee).
 Their quest leads them to The Last City, the new residence of betrayer Teresa (Kaya Scodelario).
-Thomas (Dylan Obrian) must lead the team through the city unseen to find Minho before he becomes just another failed experiment.
+Thomas (Dylan O’Brian) must lead the team through the city unseen to find Minho before he becomes just another failed experiment.

 The difficulty in summarising the plot, partially explains how much it lacks any form of coherence.
 There are themes and ideas the franchise clings on to, attempting to mash together a story, that simply leaves it running on fumes.
-The Death Cure is about as disappointing as trilogy ending films go.
-Yet it still manages to avoid the title of “Worst In The Trilogy.”
+The Death Cure is about as disappointing as trilogy ending films go, yet it still manages to avoid the title of “Worst In The Trilogy.”